 a) Difficulty in falling asleep

-b) Waking up from sleep during the middle of the night
+b) Waking up from sleep in the middle of the night

 c) Non-restful sleep